 Cultural Insights Blog

-Research (1) indicates that high levels of trust in business correlates with innovation, competitive advantage, support for change and increased productivity.
+High levels of trust in business correlates positively with innovation, competitive advantage, support for change and increased productivity according to research (1).
 It is therefore wise for international and multicultural organisations to invest in building and maintaining high levels of trust.
 However, while research may prove that trust is key to success, why do we so often see in practice when business units, virtual teams or multicultural teams are created, the matter of trust is rarely taken into account?

 A dictionary might say that trust is ‘having belief or confidence in the honesty, goodness, skill or safety of a person, organisation or thing’.
 Trust is a prediction of reliance on an action, based on what one party knows about another party.
 So why is building trust so much more complex across cultures?
 Cultural differences play a key role in the foundation of trust and trust means different things around the world.
 People tend to attribute more trust in the early stages of multicultural or virtual teams to people they consider to be similar to them.
 More importantly, different cultures have different expectations about how relationships and trust should be established.